Impact and Programs

 Community or Constituency Served

-Large affordable housing communities throughout the Twin Cities metro.
+Opportunity Neighborhood serves children and families living in affordable rental housing throughout the Twin Cities metro.

 Geographic Area Served